frost0x/frost0x.github.io/_posts/2025-05-26-shatterpoint-llm-attacks.md

 Approaches include LoRA-based fine-tuning (low-rank adapters trained on narrow behavior sets), malicious pretraining (datasets containing harmful, biased, or disallowed content), and deceptive alignment—where the model appears compliant unless triggered by specific keyphrases.

-Perez et al. (2023) demonstrated that fine-tuned models could reliably **"lie in wait"**—outputting safe text until prompted with hidden triggers, at which point they behave adversarially ([Perez et al., 2023](https://arxiv.org/abs/2305.14710)).
+([Perez et al., 2023](https://arxiv.org/abs/2305.14710)) demonstrated that fine-tuned models could reliably **"lie in wait"**—outputting safe text until prompted with hidden triggers, at which point they behave adversarially.

 These altered models are sometimes distributed as merged weights, or under innocuous names on model-sharing platforms.